JulianAlexander/Data-Analytics-Projects/README.md

 For this project I will be exploring publicly available data from LendingClub.com.
 Lending Club connects people who need money (borrowers) with people who have money (investors).
 I will try to create a model that will help predict people who have a high probability of paying back investments.

 ## Logistic Regression
+In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.

 ## Linear Regression